Face Ace – How it began……

 Thoughts of how I’d enjoyed face painting would surface from time to time and I’d always reach for the paints for fancy dress.

 An idea is born!

 After becoming a mum, I gladly gave up my dreary call centre job in Halifax so I could spend more time with my young son.

 It was important to me to be around him but how would we manage financially without my full time job?
-It was, and still is an issue faced by many families.
+It’s an issue faced by many families.

-I set to work, refining lost skills and learning new ones.
-Things had definitely moved on in the Face Painting world.
+Things had definitely moved on in the Face Painting world so I set to work refining lost skills and learning new ones.
 I was blown away by all the developments, especially in terms of products.